Prakash0Singh/prakash0singh/README.md

 ![Header](./github-header-image.png)
 # 💫 About Me:
+# Hi, I'm Prakash Singh Basnal 👋

+Welcome to my GitHub!
+I'm a passionate developer with an MCA degree who loves programming and continuously learning new things.
+Here’s a bit about me:

+- 🌱 **Always Learning**: I’m curious about new technologies and strive to improve my skills with every project.
+- 🔧 **Tech Stack**: Experienced in Angular, TypeScript, React.js, and Node.js, across both front-end and back-end development.
+- 🚀 **Problem Solver**: I enjoy tackling challenges and finding creative solutions.
+- 💡 **Tech Enthusiast**: I stay engaged with the latest trends in the tech world and love exploring innovative ways to solve problems.

-Hi, I'm Prakash Singh Basnal 👋<br> I have an MCA degree and love programming.<br> I enjoy learning about new technologies and improving my skills. <br>I have worked with Angular, TypeScript, React.js, and Node.js.<br>I’m always curious about the tech world and like finding new ways to solve problems. <br>Whether it’s front-end or back-end development, <br>I’m excited to learn more and take on new challenges.
+Let’s connect and make the tech world a better place together! roblems. <br>Whether it’s front-end or back-end development, <br>I’m excited to learn more and take on new challenges.

 ## 🌐 Socials: